 Music 451.
-Cal State Choir (1) Group performance of choral music from various periods of the choral repertoire.
+University Singers (1) Group performance of choral music from various periods of the choral repertoire.
 A minimum of three class hours per week.
-One unit of credit per quarter, on a credit, no-credit basis.
+One unit of credit per quarter.

 Music 452.
-Madrigal Singers (1) Group performance of choral literature, from various periods of the choral repertoire, designed for select voices.
+Chamber Singers (1) Group performance of choral literature, from various periods of the choral repertoire, designed for select voices.
 Admission with the consent of the instructor.
 A minimum of three class hours per week.
-One unit of credit per quarter, on a credit, no-credit basis.
+One unit of credit per quarter.

 Music 453.
 Cal State Wind Ensemble (1) Group performance of music from various periods of the repertoire.
 A minimum of three class hours per week.
-One unit of credit per quarter, on a credit, no-credit basis.
+One unit of credit per quarter.

 Music 454.
 Chamber Orchestra (1) Group performance of music from various periods of the repertoire.
 A minimum of three class hours per week.
-One unit of credit per quarter, on a credit, no-credit basis.
+One unit of credit per quarter.

 Music 456.
 Jazz Ensemble (1) Group performance of stage band repertoire.
 A minimum of three class hours per week.
-One unit of credit per quarter, on a credit, no-credit basis.
+One unit of credit per quarter.